 make certify-booksor something fancier such as the following:

-(time nice make -j 8 ACL2=/u/smith/bin/acl2 certify-books) >& make-certify-books.logThis may take up to several hours.
+(time nice make -j 8 ACL2=/u/smith/bin/acl2 certify-books) >& make-certify-books.logThis may take less than 2 hours or much longer (perhaps 8 hours, perhaps even more), depending on your machine and host Common Lisp.
 The resulting log file,

 make-certify-books.log, should contain no occurrences of the string ``CERTIFICATION FAILED''; a normal exit (status 0) should guarantee this.
 If you want additional explanation and further options, see the documentation for BOOKS-CERTIFICATION.